 Since an appeal is always admissible, regardless of value, appointing a lawyer is mandatory.

 The prosecution office may take action in defence of the minor’s interests.

-- Set out the essential facts constituting the cause of action and the points of law which form the basis for the action;
+- outline the essential facts which have caused the action and the reasons in law which form the basis for the action;

-- Request the taking of evidence, in this case the body of information provided for in the Brussels IIa Regulation that must accompany the request;
+- request the taking of evidence, in this case the body of information provided for in the recast Brussels IIa Regulation that must accompany the request;

 - Attach a document proving payment of the court fee due, or the grant of legal aid as a waiver of such payment, including cases where this was waived in the Member State of origin.